New look land tax notices

 The ACT Government collects land tax to provide a range of essential services to the ACT community.

 Who pays land tax?

-Land tax applies to residential properties that are not used as principal places of residence, including all residential properties owned by a trust or corporation, even if those properties are not rented.
+Land tax applies to residential properties that are not used as principal places of residence, including all residential properties owned by a trust or corporation.
 Land tax does not apply to commercial properties.